Putin is bombing the ‘Russian world’ he claims to protect

 Putin has employed many controversial arguments to justify his invasion.
 He has charged that the West turned Ukraine into an “anti-Russia” and that Kyiv’s goal of joining NATO was a “red line.”
 And he has accused Ukraine of committing “genocide” against the Russian-speaking people of the eastern Donbas region.
 While never producing evidence for his claim, Putin cited his need to defend them — underpinned by his revanchist view that much of Ukraine exists on territory that is historically Russia’s.

-Putin claimed Ukraine as “an inalienable part of our own history, culture and spiritual space” in a speech on Feb.
+Putin claimed Ukraine as an “inalienable part of our own history, culture and spiritual space” in a speech on Feb.
 21, before the invasion.
-He formally recognized the self-proclaimed Donetsk People’s Republic and Luhansk People’s Republic, Moscow-backed separatist enclaves in the Donbas, and claimed against historical evidence that Ukraine “never had stable traditions of real statehood,” saying “modern Ukraine was entirely created by … Bolshevik, Communist Russia.”
+He formally recognized the self-proclaimed Donetsk People’s Republic and Luhansk People’s Republic, Moscow-backed separatist enclaves in the Donbas, and claimed against historical evidence that Ukraine “never had stable traditions of real statehood,” saying, “Modern Ukraine was entirely created by … Bolshevik, Communist Russia.”

 Yet Putin’s invasion has not spared the Russian-speaking areas and historical links to Russia.
 In Kharkiv, Ukraine’s second-largest city, near the Russian border, Russian forces have bombed several cultural sites, according to Oleksandr Tkachenko, Ukraine’s culture minister, including the Assumption Cathedral and parts of the Kharkiv National University of Arts and the Kharkiv State Academy of Culture.